openziti/x509-claims/README.md

 example parsing program.
 It can be run on the example file in `data/example.svid.cert`.

 This program is intended as a working example for developers new to dealing with x509 Certificates in go.
-It provides an example of parsing a single PEM encoded pile file into DER and then parsing DER into go x509.Certificates.
+It provides an example of parsing a single PEM encoded file into DER and then parsing DER into go x509.Certificates.
 Additionally, it parses out any SPIFFE IDs from those certificates.

 ```